joyce0803/joyce-merin-abraham-wasserstoff-AiTask/README.md

 ### OR

 2) Access to my WordPress Site on Local : ( https://typical-hands.localsite.io/)
-3) Access to Username and Password  when site is accessed:
+3) Access to Username and Password  when Local Wordpress site is accessed:
  Username : ground
  Password : protective